dvillalba00/Pavement-Crack-Detection/README.md

 4. Now the environment is set up for the jupyter notebook.
 While in the Pavement-Crack-Detection folder, open jupyter notebook locally from your terminal.

 5. Open the `InteractiveCrackDetection.ipynb` and follow along with the steps in the notebook.

+## Future Work

+Projects that can expand on this asphalt pavement crack detection repository:

+* calculate lineal footage of the cracks in images
+    * utilize an image reference scale to calculate crack length

+* use image classification to identify ares of image that are pavement and are not pavement
+    * may be on segmented parts of image or entire image